Court building

-A Just and Well-Ordered Society
+A Just & Well-Ordered Society

 In previous articles in our Flourishing Series, we covered three domains of flourishing (the Good, the True, and the Prosperous) from Amy L. Sherman’s Agents of Flourishing: Pursuing Shalom in Every Corner of Society.
 The next domain in our series is the Just and Well-Ordered.
 Before we explore that domain, let’s take a look back at the key theme of shalom in Sherman’s book as well as six marks that distinguish a flourishing community and an overview of the six domains we can use to measure flourishing in society.